CAAPIM/gateway-ansible-playbook/roles/gateway_import_database/README.md

 * Gateway database has to be created before running import script.
 To setup gateway database, please run playbook gateway-autoprovision-nodes.yml.

-* Must be able to ssh from the Ansible controller tothe  destination gateway as user root using encrypted password.
+* Must be able to ssh from the Ansible controller to the  destination gateway as user root using encrypted password.
     Specify source gateway's hostname/IP in the hosts file [gateway_mysql] section. source hostname/IP match [gateway_mysql_source]
     ```
     [gateway_mysql_dest]